Science & Environmental Journalist

 Gloria Dickie is an award-winning freelance science and environmental journalist specializing in biodiversity conservation, climate change, ecosystem and land management, and environmental law and policy.

-Her reporting has taken her around the globe—she's tracked grizzlies in Banff National Park; trekked through the Yucatan jungle to visit community forestry projects; covered violent protests in Paris during the 2015 UN Climate Summit; and sailed through Norwegian fjords 200 miles north of the Arctic Circle while covering energy issues.
+Her reporting has taken her around the globe—she's written about polar bears from the Norwegian Archipelago of Svalbard, 650 miles from the North Pole; trekked through the Yucatan jungle to visit community forestry projects; covered violent protests in Paris during the 2015 UN Climate Summit; and tracked gray wolves in northeastern Oregon.

 She graduated from the University of Colorado with a master's degree in environmental journalism and graduate certificate in environmental policy.
-While her reporting often keeps her on the road, she's previously lived in and reported from Toronto, Ontario; Washington, DC; Prince Rupert, British Columbia; and Boulder, Colorado.
+While her reporting keeps her on the road, she's previously lived in and reported from Washington, DC; northern British Columbia; and Boulder, Colorado.

 To get in touch with Gloria about possible assignments or send news tips, please email email@example.com.